rcoedo/gql-mock-server/README.md

 # gql-mock-server

+## This package is not maintained anymore.
+I would recommend you to use [apollo-server](https://github.com/apollographql/apollo-server) instead.

 GraphQL server based on graphql-server-express, preconfigured with cors to be used as a mock server.
 You can find more info in [this medium post](https://medium.com/trabe/mocking-your-graphql-server-is-easier-with-gql-mock-server-9d72ce07a657).

 ## How to use